altontonn/Global-Summit/README.md

 ## ⭐️ CREDIT

-- I would like to give credit to @Cindy Shin the author of the original design for amazing design
+- I would like to give credit to [@Cindy Shin](https://www.behance.net/adagio07) the author of the original design for the amazing design

 ## Acknowledgements